We treat brand and creative as competitive levers. Every piece of work has to ask the same question: how does this brand win?

 We’ve got a thought piece on this very subject here: Brand identity is culture work

-We don’t position as a marketing agency, though there are things we do that people would consider going to a marketing or full-service agency for, particularly the creative component.
+We’re a brand strategy agency rather than a marketing agency, though there are things we do that people would consider going to a marketing or full-service agency for, particularly the creative component.
 Brand and marketing are two different games.
 Brand is the game of perception and reputation.
 Marketing is the game of promotion and persuasion.
 We don’t do paid media, SEO retainers, or monthly social.
 If you need those, we know good people.

 The efficiency angle gets talked about plenty.
 The more interesting impact, and the one our own industry doesn’t seem particularly focused on, is the second and third order consequences: AI is going to produce more entrepreneurs, more competition, and more commodity brands entering the vast majority of sectors.
 Entrepreneurship is becoming more democratised and the cost of getting a business to market is going to drop.
 The irony is that sectors controlled by monopolies rarely need brand agencies.
 Companies in highly competitive markets are the ones that do, and AI is about to make every market more competitive.
 So the very technology people assume will replace brand strategy is, in fact, creating the conditions that make it more necessary.

 On the strategy side, AI is helping business leaders make more informed decisions at a faster pace, and that’s genuinely useful.
 But the space we play in is one-way door decisions for companies with a lot more at stake.
 The work is designed for situations where the cost of getting it wrong runs into the millions, the consequences play out over years, and you can’t just roll it back and try again.
-Outsourcing that to a model trained on the average of everything doesn’t make sense when the whole point of positioning is to not be average.
+Outsourcing that to a model trained on the average of everything doesn’t make sense when the whole point of brand positioning is to not be average.

 We do, especially if they’re coming in with something disruptive and new, and we’ve got an opportunity to craft a brand that breaks free from category clichés.
+We do work with startups, but selectively.
+The companies we work with at this stage usually have real funding, and founders who already understand what brand has to do commercially.

 Yes, and in fact most of our brand engagements include the website, because nobody invests in a new brand only to keep it running on an old site.
 We’re a brand agency that actually writes code, so the brand and the web work are shaped by the same thinking rather than handed off between two agencies.
 Our attitude to websites is that the good ones nail the UX, but the great ones signal you’re a brand worth someone’s time.